A recognition principle for iterated suspensions as coalgebras over the little cubes operad: The Approximation Theorem

 \end{enumerate}

-To summarise: we have explained the definition of the map $\Psi$ and the homotopy $\mathcal H$, and have shown the retract requirements of Equation (\ref{ecu: Identities for Psi}) hold.
-Thus, the proof of Theorem \ref{teo: Approx Theorem} is now complete. \end{proof}
+To summarize: we have explained the definition of the map $\Psi$ and the homotopy $\mathcal H$, and have shown the deformation retract requirements of Equation (\ref{ecu: Identities for Psi}) hold.
+Thus, the proof of Theorem \ref{teo: Approx Theorem} is now complete.

-\begin{remark} In this section we have chosen to prove the approximation theorem for the little $n$-cubes (rectangles) operad, but the ideas could easily be modified to other little convex bodies operads, like the little $n$-disks operad.
-Here some small modification would be needed to explain what exactly is meant by the center and how the expansion is defined.
-For simplicity, we have decided to only look at the little cubes operads. \end{remark}
+\begin{remark} In this section, we prove the approximation theorem for the little $n$-cubes (rectangles) operad, but the ideas could easily be modified to other little convex bodies operads, like the little $n$-disks operad.
+If that were the case, some modifications would be needed to explain what exactly is meant by the center and how the expansion is defined.
+For simplicity, we have decided to look at the little cubes operads only. \end{remark}